Berlin offers a wide range of gender research at its universities and universities of applied sciences.

 Different stakeholders are engaged in intensive exchanges of ideas about equality at Berlin’s universities:

-- On the part of Berlin politics: the Senate Department for Health, Nursing and Equal Opportunities, the Senat Department for Higher Education and Research as well as spokespersons for the Committee for Science and Research in the House of Representatives.
+- On the part of Berlin politics: the Senate Department for Higher Education and Research, Health, Long-Term Care and Gender Equality as well as spokespersons for the Committee for Science and Research in the House of Representatives.

 - On the part of the universities: the State conference of the rectors and presidents of the Berlin universities (LKRP), the State conference of women's and equal opportunity representatives at Berlin universities (LaKoF), and the State conference of the Women’s Affairs Officers of the Berlin (afg)